Helpful Sailing Tips

 What to Bring

 Bring the right stuff – but not too much.
-BIG MAMA is a sailing yacht – not the QE2.
+BIG MAMA is a sailing yacht – not the QE2 Cruiseship.
 You won’t need the stilettos or steamer trunk.
 Nor the pearls, Tiaras, Armani or Versace.
 They can all be left at home.
 All jokes aside, you really DON’T want a lot of stuff.
 But you DO want the RIGHT stuff.
 NO Suitcase.
-YES duffle bag or small backpack.
+YES, a small backpack!

 Footwear: BARE FEET are the uniform of the day.
 However, good deck shoes come in handy in rough weather & exploring on land.
 Daggy old tennis shoes will do.
 But the best footwear are water sport shoes that can be secured to your foot.
 A shoe your foot can slip out of can be dangerous on a moving yacht.